List of You characters: Guinevere Beck

-Guinevere Beck (Elizabeth Lail; season 1, special guest season 2 & 4 part 2) is a broke NYU graduate student and an aspiring writer who Joe falls in love with.
+Guinevere Beck (Elizabeth Lail; season 1, special guest seasons 2, 4 & 5) is a broke NYU graduate student and an aspiring writer with whom Joe falls in love.
 She is best friends with Peach and close friends with Lynn and Annika.
 She was also in an on-again, off-again relationship with her ex, Benji, but becomes the girlfriend of Joe Goldberg.
-However, she ends up being murdered by him.
+She suffers the consequences of Joe's successful attempts to manipulate and control her life.